identity-com/docs/docs/getting-started/Gateway Protocol.md

 sidebar_position: 2
 ---

-# How do I start with Gateway Protocl after I installed it?
+# How do I start with Gateway Protocol after I installed it?

 We have two options once we have installed Gateway Protocol.